 • Physically tolling, as the trail requires you to climb many stairs

-The Poon Hill Trek is unique, as it doesn’t take you into the mountains right away.
-Instead, you will be graced by stunning views of the lush countryside, passing by remote villages.
+The Poon Hill Trek is unique, as it doesn't immediately take you into the mountains.
+Instead, you will be graced by incredible views of the lush countryside, passing by remote villages.
+Keep in mind that, although altitude is usually not an issue here, it is still advisable to wear warm clothing.

-In addition to varied topography, this trek offers a number of wide, well-maintained trails and luxury lodges.
+In addition to its varied topography, this trek offers numerous wide, well-maintained trails and luxury lodges.
 These make Poon Hill perfect for those seeking to splurge a bit or surprise a special someone.

 You may grumble as you wake up at 5 a.m. and start the trek to the peak in darkness.
 It will be easy to see why thousands of visitors do it each year once you make it to the top: